The City to Bay race is approaching fast!

 - Recovery is KEY: to stay pain-free regularly foam roll or use a lacrosse ball to get stuck into those feet, calves, quads and hammies

-See our two favourite release exercises for runners below!
+Our two favourite release exercises for runners below

 - Warm up dynamically – say cya later to static stretches!